You will need to bring the following forms to the Human Resources office during orientation in order to enter the payroll system:

 The guitar department currently has two half-time graduate assistantship positions.
 Both assistants work for the three full-time faculty in the department.
 Responsibilities include assistance with master classes, studio rep classes, Preparatory collaborations, practice monitoring, maintenance of the department web page and other communications, classroom, clerical, and organizational tasks.

-Three Piano/Keyboard Studies graduate assistants work with the two full-time facultiy and two adjunct faculty.
-The work load is 12-14 hours per week.
+Three Piano/Keyboard Studies graduate assistants work with the two full-time faculty and two adjunct faculty.
 Assistants attend class meetings, take attendance, and meet individually with each student every week to hear and grade assignments.
 They sometimes teach classes and, when needed, tutor students who desire additional support.
 Assistants may also hear auditions and juries.
 Candidates must be piano majors and demonstrate facility in theoretical skills at the keyboard, including playing by ear, melody harmonization, and figured bass realization.
 All candidates must place out of Graduate Theory Review by placement exam.
 The 15-minute assistantship interview will include examples demonstrating fluency in theoretical skills at the piano, as well as an excerpt from the candidate’s piano repertoire and sight-reading.
 Most assistants have had three to four years’ experience teaching privately or in group piano.

 There are seven Music Theory assistants, one for each full-time member of the classroom theory faculty.
 The duties of the assistants are determined individually between the assistant and the specific faculty member, and may include, but are not limited to: classroom teaching, individual tutoring and responding to student queries vie email, grading of homework assignments, assistance with photocopying, organizing materials for course reserves, assistance setting up the classroom for daily work, updating the department website, and attending class sessions.
 A very solid theory background, including analytical and written work in harmony and tonal counterpoint, and good keyboard and aural skills, is required.
 Successful candidates must earn highest marks in all areas of the GADMA examination and must place out of Ear Training Review by placement examination.
 The assistantship interview, lasting 15-20 minutes, will include discussion of music examples at sight and sight-reading at the keyboard.